 - religious beliefs

 - membership of groups

 - criminal record.

-This Act establishes standards for the collection, handling and disposal of health information including a person’s
+The Health Records Act 2001 establishes standards for the collection, handling and disposal of health information including a person’s

 - physical, mental or psychological health

 Health information can also include access to health services and the nature of these services; however this type of information does not have to be recorded to be classified as health information.

 - balance the public interest in the free flow of information while protecting personal and health information

 - empower individuals to manage, as far as practicable, how personal and health information is used and disclosed